iucario/blog/src/data/blog/Optimizing Hive Query.md

 She suggested me to replace `CONCAT` with specific date filters.
 Because the database was partitioned by dates.
 This was a useful improvement.
 It was also obvious so I already had tried before she mentioned.
 The date filters were not the root cause of forever-running query.

+It was not that I didn't ask AI, it was that the answers AI gave didn't get to the root of this problem.
+AI suggested me `UNION ALL`.
+It eliminated many `LEFT JOIN`s but the CTEs were still there.
+It may also encounter the same problems, as experts have pointed out.

 After some observation on the query.
 She suggested me to combine CTEs using `CASE WHEN`.
 That was the key to solve this mystery.